wa7nwp/nwp2019/19201_Ham_misc/social_media_comments.md

 # NWP Social Media Posts

+## Airplane APRS Paths

+Q?
+I am wondering if I need to make any changes other than SSID, station Icon due to use at flying altitudes.
+Current path is WIDE1-1, WIDE 2-2.

+190901 WIDE1-1 is asking for help from all the local FILL-IN digipeaters in addition to the high area wide nodes.
+An airplane is plenty high and won't need help from the FILL-IN nodes so WIDE1-1 is just bringing up the low level helper nodes.
+Something like WIDE2-1 every couple minutes and a null path, no alias, every minute in between.
+You can look at the raw packet history on the web sites and see how few of the packets have digi paths which shows how no WIDEn-N is needed.

+Q: There is actually a software for the raspberry, on which one can represent a local APRS server with website, similar to aprs.fi?
+This should be done without internet connection.

+190901 - Bill Vodall
+* linbpq also has nearly full features of APRS (and packet) displayed by web page tech.
+* Xastir does have a crude option to save current images for web display - which is what was being asked for.
+Linbpq has a complete set of APRS pages.
+These may be customized somewhat to meet local requirements. http://www.cantab.net/.../john.../Documents/BPQWebServer.htm
+* JAVAPRS is an even more complete solution for local display of APRS traffic. http://www.aprs-is.net/javaprs/

 ## Pinning a map with FT-8 at an event

 Bill Vodall This was 8 years ago already?
 We'll be looking forward to signing the W7DK logbook at the fair in a couple weeks.
 Hopefully they have FT-8 or JS-8 running this year so all the fair visitors can see we Hams easily working the world.
 Might be fun to put up a map, let folks make contacts (one mouse click) and then put a pin in the map.